 But obviously, there’s more to it than that.

-It may seen a little dull to you to spend winter half way up a mountain in Romania, but, other than the things I talk about below, I really love my jobs, #1 educating and caring for my kids and #2, helping you through working online.
+It may seen a little dull to you to spend winter half way up a mountain in Romania, but, other than the things I talk about and the sheer beauty of the place, I really love my jobs. #1 educating and caring for my kids and #2, helping you and me through working online.
 When we’re on the road full-time, hopping on buses and trains every other day, I don’t have so much time for those two things.

 Another lady sent me this message not 10 minutes ago, my 5am start got brighter when I read these words.